 Warm ups are always important, but this is especially true for morning runs.It will help you ease into your run.
 Just run what’s comfortable and get moving.
 Once you wake up a little bit more, you’ll be ready to push harder.

 Whether you’re an introvert or an extrovert, a running partner will keep you both accountable and make it more likely that you get your morning runs in.

 I didn’t run super regularly in college, but when I did, I always had a running partner because then I knew it would happen.
 I wasn’t going to let somebody else down.

 7. Stay Safe

 Finally, it’s important that you stay safe.
-While it’s typically lighter in the morning than in the evening, you’ll want to wear reflective clothing if it’s still dark outside.
-It’s hardest to see runners when it’s changing to dawn or dusk, so make it easy on cars.
+While it’s typically lighter in the morning than in the evening, wear reflective clothing if it’s still dark outside.
+It’s hardest to see runners when it’s changing to dawn or dusk, so make it easy on drivers.

 Additionally, if you’re running alone, bring pepper spray or a personal alarm.
-This is especially important if you’re a female like me.
+This is especially important if you’re a female.
 Err on the side of caution.

 There’s nothing better than getting up before 7am when you’re on vacation at Disney World, going for a 10-mile run while you watch the sun rise, and getting back just as everyone else is waking up.
 “What did you do?”
 “Oh, I just got back from a 10-mile run while y’all were sleeping!”

-If you want that feeling of getting something done even before your day starts, you’ll want to start running in the mornings.
+If you want that feeling of getting something done even before your day starts, start running in the mornings.
 You’ll be energized and ready to take on the day, no matter what it might hold.